thavinb/AmpRecon/README.md

 - `barcode_sequence`: two DNA barcode sequences separated by a hyphen;

+- `partner_sample_id`: name allocated to the sample by partner.
+Metadata to be added to the final GRC files

+- `collection_date`: sample collection date.
+Metadata to be added to the final GRC files

+- `collection_location`: name of the location within the country where the sample was collected.
+Metadata to be added to the final GRC files

+- `collection_country`: name of country the sample was collected in.
+Metadata to be added to the final GRC files

+- `study`: full study ID of the sample.
+Metadata to be added to the final GRC files

 ### iRODS Manifest

 The iRODS manifest file must be a `.tsv` and the pipeline expects to find the following columns headers: